"APPLE NEWS+" Charge on Your Statement: What It Means

 News Subscription

-What does an APPLE NEWS+ charge mean on your bank statement?
+What an APPLE NEWS+ charge usually means

 Common legitimate reasons for an APPLE NEWS+ transaction

-Why this charge can look unfamiliar
+Why the charge can look unfamiliar

 3. Check whether Apple News+ is active, expired, or recently canceled.